input-output-hk/catalyst-ci/docs/src/guides/spellcheck.md

 ```

 In this use case, the UDC is run Locally, so that the src in the repo can be directly checked.

-Executing `earthly +check-spelling` will automatically run the spell checking to all files in the repository.

 ## Configuration